Oxyn4/Oxyn4/README.md

 # hello!

-I am Jacob, a 16 year old student interested in computer science and programming.
+I am Jacob, a student interested in computer science and programming.

 # Skills: